deedeecx330/skyhook/README.md

 ```

 # Requirements
-The only requirement for running Skyhook is the ipfs-api module for Python 3, which can be installed by running:
+The only requirement for running Skyhook are the ipfs-api and skyhookfilecrypt modules for Python 3, which can be installed by running:

 ```
-pip3 install ipfs-api
+pip3 install ipfs-api skyhookfilecrypt
 ```

 or

 ```
-pip3 install --user ipfs-api
+pip3 install --user ipfs-api skyhookfilecrypt
 ```

 # Roadmap